swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

     python goostats.py NENE01729A.txt | head -1

+**Student Exercise**
-**Using pipes run goostats on only the data from the first 50 rows of NENE01729A.txt and store the results to a file with a name indicating the analysis that the file contains.
-The make a directory called analysis and move the file into that directory**
+>Using pipes run goostats on only the data from the first 50 rows of

-**BREAK**
+>NENE01729A.txt and store the results to a file with a name indicating the
+>analysis that the file contains.
+The make a directory called analysis and move
+>the file into that directory**

+ ***

 ### Loops